Welcome to our REDRESS community engagement and involvement (CEI) webpage where you can stay up to date with all our CEI activities.

 Podcasts

 In this episode, The CCS team hear from Dr.Steven Watiti who works for Mildmay Uganda, a leading HIV and AIDS service organisation, about living and aging with HIV and AIDS.
-Steven shares his story of family life, courage, loss, survival, learning, and advocacy.
-He speaks about the importance of mental health support and social capital when
+Steven speaks about the importance of mental health support and social capital when living with a lifelong health condition and calls for others to respond.

 In this episode we hear from Emmanuel Zazay who is a peer researcher in the REDRESS programme and is affected by Buruli Ulcer, a neglected tropical disease.
 He shares with us the value of learning new skills, through becoming a co-researcher, which has helped him better connect with his community and contribute to the improvement of medical and psychosocial services for people living with NTDs.